Iman Shumpert: Personal life

-Shumpert's father, Odis, is an insurance broker while his mother, L'Tanya, is an adjunct professor of art and design at Columbia College in Chicago, Illinois.
+Shumpert's father, Odis Wayne Shumpert (January 24, 1954 – October 27, 2025), was an insurance broker while his mother, L'Tanya, is an adjunct professor of art and design at Columbia College in Chicago, Illinois.
 During the 2012–13 NBA season, Shumpert's high-top fade haircut attracted publicity.
 He shaved the fade in October 2013.
+Shumpert's aunt Carolyn died from pancreatic cancer in 2012.

 In 2016, Shumpert married Teyana Taylor.
 They divorced in 2024, and share two daughters: Iman Tayla "Junie" Shumpert Jr. (born 2015) and Rue Rose Shumpert (born 2020).
 Junie was delivered by Shumpert at their home when Taylor unexpectedly went into labor.

 Outside of basketball, Shumpert has dabbled in rap music.
 In 2012, he released the song "Knicks Anthem" and the mixtape Th3 #Post90s.
 In 2013, he released the song "Dear Kendrick" in response to Kendrick Lamar's verse in the song "Control" by Big Sean.
 The music video for Shumpert's single "Chiraq" garnered media attention over the eccentric visuals.

 Shumpert won the 30th season of Dancing with the Stars with professional partner Daniella Karagach.
 In Week 6 of the 10-week elimination competition, the couple tied for the highest score with four 10's in the contemporary dance.
 The dance, choreographed by Karagach, went viral online and was regarded by fans as one of the best dances in the show's history.
 Shumpert is the only NBA player in Dancing with the Stars history to qualify for the finals and to win the competition.

+Shumpert has also made an appearance on Amazon Prime Horror "Them."